 Eventually, you may get that sinking feeling that your mobile home needs a floor change.
-Really, though, you may feel the floor sinking, a signal that there's a soft spot in need of repair.
+Really, though, you may actually feel the floor sinking, a signal that there's a soft spot in need of repair.
 Most older mobile homes consist of subflooring made from particle board, which is extremely absorbent and susceptible to bowing, warping, rot and soft spots.
 Just the smallest amount of water can cause damage.
 Newer homes are slightly better equipped.
 They use stronger particle board or oriented strand board (OSB), both of which are more water resistant.
 Even so, they're still vulnerable to bowing, softening and warping.
 Regardless, a soft spot should signal that the time has come for a floor replacement.

 Cut the Rug